30032003/Cisco-Packet-Tracer-Practicals/README.md

 # Cisco-Packet-Tracer-Practicals

 I am harshal and i love networking concepts in real life and in networking as well.
-The prctical learning of anything gives you a confidence to do it more and leraning is great.
+The prctical learning of anything gives you a confidence to do it more and learning is great.
 I strongly believe in learn by doing.

 These are some of my assigmnets that i buid by watching tutorials on youtube.